block-m3/aepp-sdk-net/README.md

 - State Channels are wip, not usable yet. websocket code is not started yet.
 - Serialization/Deseralization code for Contracts/Oracle inputs and outputs are wacky.
 Requires better understanding of the oracle/contract input/output formats.
+- nugets will be released, when this library jump out of beta.